 Professor Karim Ouazzane

-His research interests include artificial intelligence (AI) applications, cyber security and big data, computer vision, bimodal speech recognition for wireless devices, hard and soft computing methods, flow control and metering, optical instrumentation and lasers.
+His research interests include artificial intelligence (AI) applications, cyber security and big data, computer vision, bimodal speech recognition for wireless devices, hard and soft computing methods, computational flow dynamics (CFD) and flow metering, optical instrumentation and lasers.
 He has carried out research in collaboration with industry through a number of research schemes such as The Engineering and Physical Sciences Research Council (EPSRC), KTP, EU Tempus, LDA (London Development Agency), KC (Knowledge Connect) and more.
-He has also published over 100 papers, three chapters in books, is the author of three patents and has successfully supervised 17 PhDs.
+He has also published over 150 papers, three chapters in books, is the author of three patents (see an image of the Laser Based Intelligent Machine below) and has successfully supervised 24 PhDs.

 Prof Ouazzane has worked for Imperial College London as a senior research fellow for four years and acted as a consultant for companies and charities such as Endress-Hauser, ICI, PowerGen, Schlumberger, Lloyds Banking Group, Barclay cards, Callsign, LifelineIT, Ask outlets and Disability Essex.
 He has generated income of £1.3 Millions in the period 2010-2020.
 Also, he has been running 20 KTP programmes since 1996.